Diyasojan24/AI-Ml/README.md

 ## machine learning (ML): a subset of AI where machines learn from data to improve their performance on tasks without being explicitly programmed

+** SUPERVISED LEARNING :Supervised learning is a type of machine learning where the model is trained on labeled data.

+ That means the input data includes both the features (X) and the correct output (Y).

+You give the model many examples of inputs with correct outputs, and it learns the pattern.